Skip to Main Content

 Journals often contain more specialised information than books, so you will use them as your academic interests develop, and they are useful for reading about more niche or specific topics.

-Finding Information
+Finding information

-See the Finding Information which explains what searching techniques there are so that you can find the most relevant information for your needs.
+See the Finding Information page which explains what searching techniques there are so that you can find the most relevant information for your needs.
 It also has tips on saving results and how to evaluate your sources.